Adidas re-releases YEEZY BOOST 350 V2 'Oreo' in core black and white

 Adidas is all set to relaunch its YEEZY BOOST 350 V2 aka ‘Oreo’ this March.
 The two-tone colourway is touted as the German footwear manufacturer’s extremely famous iterations since its debut in 2016.

-The new pairs are priced at USD 230 and will be re-released on Adidas’ website on 12 March.
+The new pairs are priced at US$230 and will be re-released on Adidas’ website on 12 March.
 The footwear brand announced on Twitter that ‘Oreo’ will also be available in North America and Europe on its app in selected countries, on Adidas’ website and Yeezy Supply.

 Here’s what we know about Adidas’ YEEZY BOOST launches